Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 -- LIMIT 1;

 Answer:
-The country with the highest transaction revenue is the United States with 205475.11.
+The country with the highest transaction revenue is the United States with 16548.29.
-The city with the highest transaction revenue is Sunnyvale, United States, with 155620.72.
+The city with the highest transaction revenue is San Francisco, United States, with 1708.46, (not counting NULL as a city).